 As mentioned earlier, when you draw your pension you will be able to take part of your benefits as a tax-free lump sum by giving up some of your pension.
 An option to take a lump sum has to be made in writing before your benefits are paid.
-So that you have plenty of time to make up your mind and seek financial advice if you wish, it is important you contact your Pension Fund well in advance of your intended retirement date so they can provide you with more details.
+So that you have plenty of time to make up your mind and seek financial advice if you wish, it is important you contact your Pension Fund administrator/the Fund/the Pensions Section well in advance of your intended retirement date so we/they can provide you with more details.